 Some legal claims for personal injury accidents where a defendant’s behavior is particularly egregious, such as tobacco litigation, toxic torts, or dangerous and defective products, also allow a victim to recover punitive damages.
 Punitive damages are intended to punish the wrongdoer and deter others from engaging in similar conduct in the future.

-While some portions of a personal injury damage award – medical expenses and lost wages – may be easily calculable, other expenses – like pain and suffering – are more difficult to calculate.
-The calculation of pain and suffering, and any permanent disabilities and scarring, is typically left to a judge or jury’s discretion on what is fair and just.
+Other damages, like pain and suffering, however, are more difficult to calculate.
+How are personal injury damages calculated?
+The calculation of pain and suffering, and any permanent disabilities, and scarring is typically left to a judge or jury’s discretion on what is fair and just.
 The law does not set forth a formula for determining pain and suffering, but some states impose a cap on the total amount of pain and suffering damages.

 If you have been injured in a personal injury accident, contact our office at (312) 600-0000 to schedule a free consultation with one of our Chicago personal injury lawyers to discuss what your personal injury claim might be worth.